 We have recruited a national sample of U.S. adults to the ATP approximately once per year since 2014.
-In some years, the recruitment has included additional effort (known as an "oversample") to boost sample size with under-represented groups.
-For example, Hispanic, Black and Asian adults were oversampled in 2019, 2022 and 2023, respectively.
+In some years, the recruitment has included additional effort (known as an "oversample") to boost sample size with underrepresented groups.
+For example, Hispanic adults, Black adults and Asian adults were oversampled in 2019, 2022 and 2023, respectively.